AxonFramework/AxonFramework/CONTRIBUTING.md

 ### Code style

 We're trying very hard to maintain a consistent style of coding throughout the code base.
-Thingk of things like indenting using 4 spaces, putting opening brackets (the '{') on the same line and putting proper Javadoc on all non-private members.
+Think of things like indenting using 4 spaces, putting opening brackets (the '{') on the same line and putting proper Javadoc on all non-private members.